lovebarnowls/navigation/static/Readme.txt

 The final message can then be put into the answer for forensic1, to see if you got it all.
 Forensic1 is the only scored item on this image.

+Extension
+Create user anakin [Scores 0 points on the image]
+Put user anakin on a restricted bash shell [scores 0 points on the image]

 Happy practicing!